Future Leaders Program

 All BAFT Member Organizations are eligible to propose up to 2 candidates for the program.
 The target participant:

-- Self-starters who work will in teams and cross-functionally
+5. Self-starters who work well in teams and cross-functionally

 The BAFT Future Leaders Program costs $2,500 USD per accepted candidate.
 This fee includes multiple conference registrations, a complimentary certification, amongst a host of other benefits.
 In addition to the Program fee, the nominating organization should expect to cover all travel related expenses for their candidate(s) to attend BAFT’s flagship conferences in Europe and the United States.